GabeStah/gremlin-chaos-monkey/alternatives/docker/index.md

     mlafeldt/simianarmy
 ```

-Add the `-d -p 8080:8080` flag to forward port `8080` and connect to the SimianArmy REST API.
+Add the `-d -p 8080:8080` flag to forward port `8080` and connect to the Simian Army [REST API](https://github.com/Netflix/SimianArmy/wiki/REST).

 ## Pumba

 [Pumba](https://github.com/alexei-led/pumba) is a powerful Chaos testing tool for injecting Chaos in Docker.
 It can kill, pause, stop, and remove Docker containers with highly-configurable selection rules.
 It can also perform network emulation through delays, packet loss, rate limiting, and more.

-Get started by downloading the [latest binary release](https://github.com/alexei-led/pumba/releases) and making it executable.
+Get started by downloading the [latest binary release](https://github.com/alexei-led/pumba/releases) and setting its permissions.

 ```bash
 sudo curl -L https://github.com/alexei-led/pumba/releases/download/0.5.2/pumba_linux_amd64 -o /usr/bin/pumba &&